gcandal/canaveral/README.md

 ## Running

-Run the program with the name of the file containing as the first argument.
+Run the program with the name of the file containing as the first argument and then execute commands by writing to STDIN.

 ### Messages